craftingcity/The-Known-World/README.md

 **Age.** You are considered fully matured at age thirteen and live to be about thirty-five.
 Goblin mothers birth litters of about six children.
 **Size.** Mechanically, you are considered a small creature.
 You stand at about three and a half feet tall, though your limbs are built for someone just an inch or two taller than yourself.
 You weigh about eighty pounds.
 **Speed.** Your speed is 30 feet per round.
+**Small Form.** You can move through the space of any creature that is of a size larger than yours.
+You can attempt to hide even when you are only obscured by a creature that is at least one size larger than you.
 **Fury of the Small.** When you damage a creature of a size category larger than yours with an attack or a spell, you may cause the damage to be increased by an amount of extra untyped damage equal to your level.
 Once you activate this heritage ability, it cannot be activated again until you finish a short or long rest.
 **Preternatural Agility.** You may take the Disengage or Hide actions as a bonus action on your turn.
 You gain proficiency, or expertise if you already have proficiency, in both your Armor Class and Dexterity (Stealth).